MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

     }
 \end{proof}

-Note that if we were to chose a \emph{non}orthonormal basis, the inner product would not be reduced so nicely.
+Note that if we were to chose a *non*orthonormal basis, the inner product would not be reduced so nicely.